rafahg/AOC22/README.md

 ## Scope

-Solve as many challenges as possible from <a href="https://adventofcode.com/" target="_blank">Advent of Code 2022</a>
+Solve as many challenges as possible from [Advent of Code 2022](https://external.ink?to=/adventofcode.com)

 ## Goals and programming Languages